 A shrewd queen who turned her dower lands into a financial empire, becoming a powerhouse lender and regent in 16th-century Scandinavia.

-Sophie of Mecklenburg-Güstrow arrived in Denmark as a teenage bride to the boisterous King Frederick II, a marriage that secured a vital alliance.
+Sophie of Mecklenburg-Güstrow turned her dower properties into a model of efficient, profitable management after King Frederick II died.
+She arrived in Denmark as a teenage bride to the boisterous king in 1572, a marriage that secured a vital alliance.
 Far from a passive consort, she cultivated a sharp political and financial mind.
-After Frederick's death, she navigated the court of her son, Christian IV, with deft intelligence.
-Her true legacy, however, was built on land and ledger.
-She transformed her extensive dower properties into a model of efficient, profitable management, and her personal wealth allowed her to operate as a major creditor, lending substantial sums to nobles and even the crown itself.
-This financial clout made her a formidable, independent force in Northern European politics, a role she cemented while serving as regent for the duchies of Schleswig and Holstein.
-She lived into her seventies, a matriarch whose influence stemmed not from the throne but from her unparalleled economic acumen.
+She navigated the court of her son, Christian IV, with deft intelligence.
+Her personal wealth allowed her to operate as a major creditor, lending substantial sums to nobles and even the crown itself.
+This financial clout made her a formidable, independent force in Northern European politics.
+She served as regent for the duchies of Schleswig and Holstein.
+Sophie lived into her seventies, a matriarch whose influence stemmed not from the throne but from her unparalleled economic acumen.

 The biggest hits of 1557